bms-msa/bms-msa.github.io/BMSMSA-v1.0.md

     Exploitative monetisation (e.g. loot boxes, dark patterns)

-    Involuntary surveillance and behavioural targeting
+    Involuntary surveillance and Behaviour targeting

     Incitement to violence, genocide, or social unrest

 ## 3. Acknowledgement of Harm

-Parties using or citing this Agreement acknowledge the occurrence of significant, avoidable harms connected to behavioural modification systems.
+Parties using or citing this Agreement acknowledge the occurrence of significant, avoidable harms connected to Behaviour modification systems.
 Such use does not constitute an admission of legal liability.

 ## 4. Licensing Terms